BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ### Create Bitcoin Aliases

 We find a number of Bash aliases helpful to make it easier to use Bitcoin.

-If you are using a testnet or pruned testnet setup, we suggest the following:
 ```
 $ sudo -u user1 cat >> ~user1/.bash_profile <<EOF
 alias btcdir="cd ~/.bitcoin/" #linux default bitcoind path